Sydney Light Rail Nuisance Claim: Cautionary Lessons for Project Owners and Contractors

 No Need to Prove Negligence

-Transport for NSW argued that the business owners needed to prove that TfNSW had acted negligently, for their claim in nuisance to succeed.
+Transport for NSW argued that the business owners needed to prove that TfNSW had acted negligently for their nuisance claim to succeed.
 The court disagreed.

 All that the law requires is that the interference with the business owner’s use and enjoyment of their land is both “substantial” and “unreasonable”.